natarslan/Obsidian-PostgreSQL-Python/README.md

 # Obsidian-PostgreSQL-Python
-How I analyse my markdown files using Obsidian, PostgreSQL database and Python in Jupyter Notebooks.
+How I analyse my markdown files using Obsidian, PostgreSQL database and Python.

 Download the project, go to download directory and run:
 > streamlit run myapp.py